-Motivation – Worker motivation to work safely and to stay with the industry must come from the companies.
+Motivation.
+Worker motivation to work safely and to stay with the industry must come from the companies.
 The opportunity to be employed year around, developing pride in working for a good company, experiencing satisfaction with job conditions, knowing that the work is meaningful and being rewarded generously should lessen the movement of workers through the industry.
-It will assist in raising public opinions about oil field work to the status of a respected career.
-This should reduce the number of workers who say they are in it for the money only.

-The instructions should adequately orient and alert the new employee to:
+The instructions should adequately orient and alert the new employee to the following:

-Training Development Process: The Texas Department of Insurance Division of Workers' Compensation Workplace Safety (www.tdi.state.tx.us) has a seven-step classroom training development process that can be quite effective in conducting classroom training for oil and gas companies.
+The Texas Department of Insurance Division of Workers' Compensation Workplace Safety has a seven-step classroom training development process that can be quite effective in conducting classroom training for oil and gas companies.
 Let's take a look at these seven steps.

 Training does not solve all problems.
 Sometimes the problem may be work procedures, equipment, or lack of employee motivation.
 Ask yourself: